acegal1/stock-analysis/README.md

 ## Results
-The result analysis of all stocks by calulating the total daily volume and yearly return, a couple of good green stocks investment would be stock ENPH with 81.9% and RUN with 84% returns.
+The result analysis of all stocks by calculating the total daily volume and yearly return, a couple of good green stocks investment would be stock ENPH with 81.9% and RUN with 84% returns.

 ![2018.png](https://github.com/acegal1/stock-analysis/blob/main/Resources/2018.png)